david-sergio-portfolio/.github/profile/README.md

 - My name is David Sergio.
 I am a graduate student of computer science at Easterin Washington University.
 - Portfolios include code, documentation, and live demos when available.
-- Thank you for your attention!
+- Thank you for your attention to this matter!

 ---